Health Insurance Spain for Expats (2026 Guide)

 All insurers operating legally must be authorised by Spain’s insurance regulator:

-Cost Ranges in 2026
+Health Insurance Cost in Spain for Expats 2026

 - 18–35 → €40–€70